Braun Logo

 Font and Colors

-Braun logos have been associated with black and white shades for 100 years.
-After various experiments and combinations, the owners finally settled on a charcoal-black color.
+Braun logos have been associated with black-and-white shades for 100 years.
+After various experiments and combinations, the owners finally settled on charcoal-black.

 • White demonstrated innovation.
 The founder implemented leading industry developments in production.
 The color indicates the principle of radio operation: radio waves spread through the air.